 - Media — Displays media icons when media exists for the text.
 Use this to quickly create slides for a sermon or social media posts.

-- Passage Lists — Lists your Passage List documents and applies a filter to the Bible listing only the passages from the document, similar to the Inline Search display.
+- Passage Lists — Lists your Passage List documents, and selecting one applies a filter to the Bible listing only the passages from the document, similar to the Inline Search display.

 - Reading Plans — Marks the starting and stopping points in your Reading Plans.